JConquers/VR_Project_1/README.md

 - **U-Net** outperforms other approaches, providing the highest accuracy and IoU.
 - Challenges include dealing with varying lighting conditions and occlusions, which were addressed using preprocessing techniques and data augmentation.

+## 8. Conclusion
+This part of the project demonstrates the effectiveness of deep learning techniques for face mask detection and segmentation.
+CNN models outperform traditional classifiers for binary classification, while U-Net provides more precise segmentation results.
+Further improvements can be achieved by using more complex architectures and larger datasets.

 ## 5. How to Run the Code
 ### Setup
 1. Clone the repository: